raleel/cfi-srd-pt/0007_Game_System.md

 The primary way of accruing Fatigue is by engaging in some form of physical activity.
 The more arduous the exercise or work, the more quickly it tires the character.
 At the Games Master's discretion, characters must make an appropriate skill roll – either Atletismo, Musculatura, or Tolerância – to resist gaining a level of Fatigue.

 Every Failed roll accrues a level of Fatigue.
-As shown on the [Fatigue Levels Table](0007_Game_System.md?id=fatigue-levels-table), each level of Fatigue carries penalties for skill use, movement, Initiative, and Action Points.
+As shown on the [Fatigue Levels Table](0007_Game_System.md?id=fatigue-levels-table), each level of Fatigue carries penalties for skill use, Movimento, Initiative, and Action Points.
 Asphyxiation, Blood Loss, and other setting dependent effects also contribute to Fatigue accrual.

 For most characters, activities of any kind become near impossible when the level of Incapacitated is reached.
 At this stage, the character is still conscious but incapable of anything but the most desperate of activities.